 - Peer to Peer Learning

 - Continuous Reinforcement

-- There are no grade-level comparisons and letter grades for the purpose of labeling.
-As a result, children are more likely to cooperate than compete.
-The spirit of cooperation and caring makes it possible for children to help each other as individuals, not see the other as a competitor.
+There are no letter grades assigned at Khel, nor are children compared to one another.
+As a result, children can focus on learning and are more likely to cooperate than compete.
+A spirit of cooperation and caring makes it possible for children to help each other as individuals and not see each other as competitors.

-- Over 60+ children are a part of the mainstream education system.
-Those who did not know how to read and write have cleared entrance tests of Grade 1, 3 and some even for Grade 9.
+- Over 60 children from Khel have successfully transitioned into the mainstream education system.
+Children who did not know how to read or write prior to coming to Khel have passed entrance tests for admission into Grades 1, 3, and 9.

 - Skill development